norrisng/bcferries-live/README.md

     // All sailings operated by the Spirit of British Columbia ArrayList<Sailing> sobc = s.getShipSailings("Spirit of British Columbia");

-If available, the sailings returned will include loading data.
-However, if the sailing has already departed, the loading data will not be available.

 A `Sailing` object represents a sailing (scheduled or otherwise), and includes the following attributes that can be accessed via the relevant getters: